javjerez/tennis-tournament-simulator/README.md

-# tennis-tournament-simulator
-A simple C++ console based tennis tournament simulator created as part of a first year programming course.

 # 🎾 Tennis Tournament Simulator

 This project was developed as part of one of my first university courses in Computer Science.
 It is a C++ console based simulation of a tennis tournament, allowing players to be registered, simulate matches and provide statistics about each amtch.